310g17/librarySystem/README.md

 ![alt text](https://github.com/310g17/librarySystem/blob/main/rscforReadme/Class%20Organization%20Structure.jpg)<br/>

 Shown above is how our classes are organized in the library system.
-The source code can be found under the librarySystem filed.
+The source code can be found under the cosc310_LibSyst file.
 The methods used for each class is as follows: <br/>
 <H3>Main Method: main.java </H3><br/>
 The main method is the method that users will interact with.
 IMPORTANT: FILEPATHS MUST BE REINPUTTED TO MATCH USER DIRECTORIES, THERE ARE TWO FILES: bookDB_new.csv and userDB - userDB w String.csv </br>